MegaMek/megamek/megamek/docs/1-Readme/readme.txt

 To start a dedicated server, use the `-dedicated` command line switch.
 A dedicated server just runs the server, in the console, without a "host" player in the game.
 People, including yourself, can join it like a game with a host.
 The dedicated server reads the password and port options from the `clientsettings.xml` file, or uses the default (no password and port 2346.)
-If you want the dedicated server to load a saved game, supply the filename after the `-dedicated` switch, like this: `-dedicated savedgame.sav`.
+If you want the dedicated server to load a saved game, supply the filename at the end of `-dedicated` args, like this: `-dedicated savedgame.sav` or `-dedicated -port 2346 savedgame.sav`.
 To stop the server, you will need to tell the Java machine to halt execution, which is `CTRL + C` on most platforms.

 PLAYING THE GAME